andyfischer/circa/docs/building.md

 ## Linux ##

+Warning, this build target is untested and unsupported, so it probably won't work without modification.

 1. Follow the instructions above for building the command-line app
 2. Install the following packages with your package manager: libsdl-dev, libsdl-image1.2-dev, libsdl-gfx1.2-dev, libsdl-ttf2.0-dev
 3. In a terminal, from the Circa project folder, run the command: 'scons plastic'

-Warning, the Linux build of Plastic has received very little testing and will probably not work.